A Variational Framework for the Complexity of PDE Solutions: Introduction

-where the functions $\mathcal{Q}$ and $\mathcal{V}$ represent the upper and lower bounds on the convergence rates.
+where the functions $\mathcal{R}_u$ and $\mathcal{R}_l$ represent the upper and lower bounds on the convergence rates.
 These bounds allow us to estimate the number of computations required for effective convergence, i.e., $\|\hat{u}_{\theta^j} - u^*\|_{H^a(\Omega)}^2 \leq 2^{-N}$, as a function of the precision $N\in \mathbb{N}$, providing an explicit measure of the computational complexity of the PDE solution.
-Moreover, the lower bound $\mathcal{Q}$ on the convergence rate allows us to identify PDEs exhibiting complexity blowup, as formalized in Definition~\ref{def:complexity_blowup} and Remark~\ref{rk:complexity_blowup}.
+Moreover, the lower bound $\mathcal{R}_l$ on the convergence rate allows us to identify PDEs exhibiting complexity blowup, as formalized in Definition~\ref{def:complexity_blowup} and Remark~\ref{rk:complexity_blowup}.

-This framework contributes to the development of a more general computability and complexity theory for PDEs, extending to both linear and nonlinear equations without closed-form solutions.
-Its relevance is illustrated through two case studies: the polynomial time computability of the Poisson equation \cite{Evans2022-ig} and the intrinsic complexity blowup of the Eikonal equation \cite{Alimov2019-np}.
+This framework contributes to the development of a computability and complexity theory for general classes of PDEs, extending to both linear and nonlinear equations without closed-form solutions.
+Its relevance is illustrated through two case studies: the polynomial-time computability of the Poisson equation \cite{Evans2022-ig} and the intrinsic complexity blowup of the Eikonal equation \cite{Alimov2019-np}.